almenscorner/IntuneCD/README.md

 The package can also be run standalone outside of a pipeline, or in one to only backup data.
 Since 1.0.4, configurations are also created if they cannot be found.
 This means this tool could be used in a tenant to tenant migration scenario as well.

+## Whats new in 1.0.9
+- Bug fix where the script exited with "local variable referenced before assignment" if a management intent does not exist
+- Added a new parameter to let you exclude assignments from backups.
+To exclude assignments from backup, you can now use `-e assignments` when running IntuneCD-startbackup.

 ## Whats new in 1.0.8
 Main focus for this release has been to improve the performance as large setups can take a while to backup/update.
 With these enhancements, I was able to cut the run time by 80% in most cases